mvhooren/JitCat/BUILDING_LLVM.md

 LLVM can generate code for many target platforms, but we only need one.
 For JitCat, select the same target for which you are building JitCat.
-Most likely, this will be X86 for 32 bit builds or X86_64 for 64 bit builds.
+Most likely, this should be X86.
 Change LLVM_TARGETS_TO_BUILD from 'all' to your target platform.